Obtaining and Documenting Informed Consent for FoundationOne or FoundationHeme Testing

 Privacy Shield Certification:

-The Privacy Shield includes two frameworks, a European Union/United States program implemented to ensure the protection of personal information (PI) transferred from European Union Member States to the U.S and a similar Swiss-U.S. program for similar transfers of PI from Switzerland to the U.S. An organization in the U.S. intending to receive PI from E.U.
+The Privacy Shield includes two frameworks, a European Union/United States program implemented to ensure the protection of personal information (PI) transferred from European Union Member States to the U.S and a similar Swiss-U.S. program for similar transfers of PI from Switzerland to the U.S. The types of PI protected under the Privacy Shield frameworks include Human Resources (HR) PI for employees and Non-HR PI.
+An organization in the U.S. intending to receive PI from E.U.
 Members or Switzerland can self-certify to the respective Privacy Shields; this is recognized by E.U.
 Members and Switzerland as meeting the minimum requirements of data protection for PI transfers from any of those jurisdictions to the U.S.

-- We will only use the select PI (such as name, address, date of birth, gender, and certain health information) we collect for the purposes of providing our products and services or other purposes consistent with your authorization or consent.
-We will notify patients whose PI may be transferred to the U.S. from E.U.
+- We will only use the select Non-HR PI and HR PI (such as name, address, date of birth, gender, and certain health information) we collect for the purposes of providing our products and services or other purposes consistent with your authorization or consent.
+We will notify patients whose Non-HR PI may be transferred to the U.S. from E.U.
 Members and/or Switzerland of our self-certification to the Privacy Shield, including what steps we take to protect such PI.
-We will also notify patients whose PI may be transferred to the U.S. from E.U.
-Members and/or Switzerland that we may be required to disclose PI in response to lawful requests by public authorities, including to meet national security or law enforcement requirements;
+We will also notify patients whose Non-HR PI may be transferred to the U.S. from E.U.
+Members and/or Switzerland that we may be required to disclose PI in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+We will provide the same types of notice to employees whose HR PI may be transferred to the U.S. from E.U.
+Members and/or Switzerland;